Key Findings

 We cover the speed side of this problem in detail in our post on why the Shopify Dawn theme is slow and what actually fixes it.
 The short answer: the theme is not the problem.
 The app layer is.

-If you are on Shopify Plus specifically paying $2,300/month and still experiencing performance issues, read our breakdown of why Shopify Plus is still slow.
+If you are on Shopify Plus specifically paying $2,300 to $2,500/month (the new 2026 range) and still experiencing performance issues, read our breakdown of why Shopify Plus is still slow.
 The platform ceiling does not move regardless of your plan tier.

 For stores where the conversion rate has been the primary concern, our post on fixing Shopify's conversion rate through speed covers the technical side.
+For the full speed-fix playbook (the 2026 data shows the average Shopify store scores just 30 on mobile PageSpeed), see our Shopify speed optimization guide.
 And if you are at the point of considering headless commerce, our headless Shopify guide explains what the migration actually looks like and when the ROI makes sense.

 Calculate Your Real Shopify Cost